ddev/ddev.com/src/content/blog/platform-sh-ddev-funding-changes.md

   - Community
 ---

 As many of you know, [Platform.sh](https://platform.sh) is a key supporter and funder of DDEV.
-They generously stepped in to and to become the lead sponsor of DDEV and to rescue the "DDEV" trademark and its use [in 2022](platform-sh-becomes-a-lead-sponsor-of-ddev.md).
+They generously stepped in to become the lead sponsor of DDEV and rescue the "DDEV" trademark and its use [in 2022](platform-sh-becomes-a-lead-sponsor-of-ddev.md).

 Of course, time moves along and sometimes organizations have to change their priorities, and in 2025 Platform.sh has decided to change its approach, but still remains a generous lead sponsor at the _partner_ level.
 (Your organization can join them!)